phatpaul/esphttpd-freertos/README.md

-This is an example of how to use [libesphttpd](https://github.com/chmorgan/libesphttpd) with the Espressif FreeRTOS SDK [ESP-IDF](https://github.com/espressif/esp-idf).
+This is an example of how to use [libesphttpd](https://github.com/chmorgan/libesphttpd) on ESP32 with the Espressif FreeRTOS SDK [ESP-IDF](https://github.com/espressif/esp-idf).

 # Example Features
 ![WiFi GUI](doc/index_GUI.png)